Daphne

 Sequences That Mean Something

 A protein is, at bottom, a string of amino acids.
 There are twenty of them, drawn from a small alphabet and strung together into long chains that may run to hundreds or thousands of residues, and everything depends upon their arrangement.
-Just as the meaning of a sentence lives in the order its words take and the relations they strike with one another, so the function of a protein follows from the particular sequence and structure of its chain.
+Just as the meaning of a sentence lives in the order its words take and the relations they have with one another, so the function of a protein follows from the particular sequence and structure of its chain.
 Two proteins may share almost nothing upon the surface and yet remain homologs, evolutionary relatives that fold into similar shapes and carry out similar work within the cell, and the finding of these hidden kinships is among the central problems of bioinformatics.

 What Word Embeddings Taught Us